newtheorycreative-com/startshere-1/wp-content/themes/phlox-pro/README.txt

 == Changelog ==

+= 5.4.1 =
+- [Improvement]: Improvements for "Modern Search" element applied.
+- [New]: New color option for like buttons added.
+- [Fix]: Fixing a bug in the product edit page.

 = 5.4.0 =
 - [New]: New option for changing the character limit of last breadcrumb text added.
 - [New]: New meta options for single portfolio page about customizing header template added.
 - [New]: New options for customizing share and like buttons of single product page added.
+- [New]: New dynamic tags added to Elementor URL controller.
+- [New]: New option for changing background color of offcanvase menu added.
 - [Improvement]: Better options inheritance after switching from free to Pro version.
 - [Improvement]: Improvements for ajax add to cart applied.
 - [Improvement]: Improvements for demo importer applied.
 - [Fix]: An issue with add to cart URL for external products fixed.
 - [Fix]: A minor bug while using WordPress widgets in Elementor fixed.
 - [Fix]: Minor bugs fixed.